MachineVisionUiB/GPT_stories/README.md

 As of June 20, 2023, we have the first version of the dataset, and will begin analysis.
 Also need to check the dataset, might need cleaning - e.g. line breaks should be encoded differently?

 ## Research questions and next steps for analysis (June 20, 2023)
 - Are the stories generated from the default prompt (no nationality or ethnicity specified) different from stories with a specific nationality or ethnicity?
-Try sentiment analysis, word frequency (just word clouds?), word embeddings - what else?
+    - Try sentiment analysis, word frequency (just word clouds?), word embeddings - what else?
 What might explain differences?
+    - What are the protagonists named?
+What are the names of places?
+What adjectives are used to describe the places?
+    - Is there more variation in names, ages of protagonists, adjectives, sentiment etc for some nationalities/ethnicities/languages than for others?
-Hypothesis: "White" and "American" stories are basically the same as the default stories.
+    - Hypothesis: "White" and "American" stories are basically the same as the default stories.
 - Are there differences between stories generated with English and non-English prompts?
-Problem: can we computationally compare stories in different languages or do we need humans to read them?
+    - Problem: can we computationally compare stories in different languages or do we need humans to read them?
 - Can we analyse the "lessons learned" without handcoding categories?
-E.g. is teamwork emphasised in American stories, while nature is emphasised in Australian stories and heritage and identity are always emphasised in "ethnic" stories?
+E.g. is _teamwork_ emphasised in American stories, while _nature_ is emphasised in Australian stories and _heritage_ and _identity_ are always emphasised in "ethnic" stories?
+The "lessons learned" are usually in the final sentence - maybe extract adjectives in final sentence and compare?
 - The stories in Sámi and Akan (and Icelandic?) are radically different from the others.
 Obviously this is due to less training data - but can we deduce anything more from the nature of these stories?
 Should have readers of those languages look at it of course, but could also do a machine translation into English?

 ## Description of the dataset